The Bankrate promise

 Our relationships — especially with the banks housing our checking accounts — tend to be for the long haul.
-And as with any marriage or long-term partnership, it’s best to know what you’re getting yourself into before making a serious commitment.
+And as with any long-term partnership, it’s best to know what you’re getting yourself into before making a serious commitment.

 1. Look for an account with no monthly fee

-A checking account isn’t like a gym membership — paying more doesn’t mean you’re getting any additional perks or special benefits.
+A checking account isn’t like a gym membership — paying more doesn’t always mean you’re getting any additional perks or special benefits.
 Rather, extra fees for monthly service and maintenance only take money out of your pocket that you could save or use to pay off debt.

 2. Compare accounts with low minimum balance requirements

 Monthly fees often come into play when a bank has a minimum balance requirement.
 Failing to follow a rule, like keeping a certain amount of money in your account by the end of each day, could easily trigger a monthly service charge.